 To complete this course, you will need a computer (laptop or desktop) with Internet access.
-Required: PC (Windows 10 or newer) or Mac (macOS 10.15 or newer) or Chromebook (ChromeOS via LTS channel or Stable channel).
-You may use an iPad, other tablet, or phone for most of the course assignments, but you can NOT use an iPad or other tablet or phone for the quizzes or exams because the Respondus LockDown Browser for the quizzes and exams is not compatible with iPad via Canvas, nor iPhone or Android phone.
+Required: PC (Windows 10 or newer) or Mac (macOS 11 or newer) or Chromebook (ChromeOS via LTS channel or Stable channel).
+You may also use an iPad (iPadOS 12.0 or newer) to complete this course.
+You may use other tablets and most phones for most of the course assignments, but you can NOT use other tablets or any phone for the quizzes or exams because the Respondus LockDown Browser for the quizzes and exams is not compatible with other tablets or any phone via Canvas.